 Norway is a country in Northern Europe.
 It lies on the western part of the Scandinavian Peninsula.
 The country is famous for its beautiful nature, such as fjords, high mountains and glaciers.
 Norway has a king named Harald V and follows a parliamentary system of government.
 It is a peaceful and modern country with clean cities, rich history and stunning natural views that attract visitors from all over the world.

-Oslo, the capital of Norway, is known as the City of Tigers or Tigerstaden.
-This nickname comes from an 1870s poem by Bjørnstjerne Bjørnson, where a tiger represented the wild and tough city life.
-Today, a bronze tiger statue near Oslo’s Central Station reminds everyone of this special nickname.
+Oslo, the capital city of Norway, is popularly called the City of Tigers or Tigerstaden.
+This name comes from a poem written in the 1870s by Bjørnstjerne Bjørnson, where the tiger symbolised a strong and challenging city life.
+Today, a large bronze tiger statue placed near Oslo Central Station reminds people of this unique and historic nickname.

 The nickname comes from a poem written in 1870 by Bjørnstjerne Bjørnson, a famous Norwegian writer.
 In his poem called “Sidste Sang” (which means Last Song), he told the story of a tiger fighting a horse.